International Travel Regulations and Considerations

 There are various lists which the federal government maintains with the restrictions and restricted entities.
 OFAC’s Specially Designated Nationals and Blocked Persons List and the Commerce Department’s Entity List are the most relevant.

-Please consult with Cornell’s export control officer to run Restricted Party Screening prior to travel.
+Please consult with Cornell's Export Control Office to run Restricted Party Screening prior to travel.

 Travel Information and Policies